As we looked ahead to 2025, the world of skincare was poised for exciting innovation and transformation.

 - Hormonal changes—to create a regimen that truly works for you

-Some companies are offering customized serums and creams, while others provide subscription boxes that adapt to your skin’s condition over time.
+Some companies sought to offer customized serums and creams, while others provided subscription boxes with the capacity to adapt to your skin’s condition over time.

-The skincare world is moving rapidly into the digital age, and 2025 is set to be a landmark year for AI-powered and smart beauty devices.
+The skincare world is moving rapidly into the digital age.
+2025 was set to be a landmark year for AI-powered and smart beauty devices.

-AI algorithms can now recommend the ideal products based on your unique skin type and current concerns, learning and adapting as your skin changes with the seasons or your lifestyle.
+- AI algorithms recommending the ideal products based on your unique skin type and current concerns

 Leading brands are launching at-home devices that deliver professional-grade results, including microcurrent facial toning, LED light therapy, and more—all controlled and monitored through your smartphone.

-As the technology continues to evolve, expect to see even smarter, more connected beauty tools hitting the market, making it easier than ever to achieve healthy, glowing skin with the help of artificial intelligence.
+As the technology continues to evolve, 2025 saw smarter, more connected beauty tools hitting the market.
+This made it easier than ever to achieve healthy, glowing skin with the help of AI.

 4. Sustainable and Eco-Friendly Packaging